edwardlqf/Shopify-DS-Internship/README.md

 # Shopify-DS-Internship

-Please see answers in [Data Science Intern Challenge Answers.pdf]
+Please see answers in [a link](Data Science Intern Challenge Answers.pdf)